Australian Brandenburg Orchestra 2026 Season at Melbourne Recital Centre

 Southbank’s many cafés and restaurants are within walking distance, making it easy to enjoy a meal before or after the show.
 If you’re thinking of making a night of it, read our list of recommended CBD hotels.

 If Bach’s Orchestral Suites lifted your spirits, there’s plenty more joy on the way.
-Whether it’s bold Baroque, breathtaking acrobatics, meaningful musical storytelling or festive cheer, the Brandenburg’s 2025 season offers something truly special.
+Whether it’s bold Baroque, meaningful musical storytelling or festive cheer, the Brandenburg’s 2026 season offers something truly special.
 We’ll see you there.

 This sponsored article has been published in collaboration with the Australian Brandenburg Orchestra.